Florent Amodio

 Florent Amodio (born 12 May 1990) is a French figure skating coach and former competitor.
-He is the 2011 European champion, a four-time French national champion (2010, 2013-2015), and the 2008 JGP Final champion.
+He is the 2011 European champion, a four-time French national champion (2010, 2013–15), and the 2008 JGP Final champion.
 He has represented France at two Winter Olympics.

 Personal life

 Florent Amodio was born in Sobral, Ceará, Brazil.
 A French couple adopted him as an infant, along with his sister.
 He was raised in Fremainville, Val-d'Oise.
 He holds both French and Brazilian citizenship.

-In addition to competing, Amodio has also studied for a coaching diploma.
+In addition to competing, Amodio has studied for a coaching diploma.
 In 2012, he took on a starring role in the movie Programme Libre, in which he portrays a teenaged skater named Gauthier.
 Amodio intends to study journalism and pursue a career in that field.

 In September 2020, Amodio married his girlfriend, Sofia Gassoumi, who also coaches at his rink.